tlinnet/docker_relax/README.md

 # Docker for NMR software
-Docker image for building NMR software on Ubuntu
+Docker image for NMR software.
+Running on Ubuntu 16.04 LTS.

 **Includes builded software for:**